Dishita-Pokharna1/Oil-Spill-Detection/README.md

 cd frontend
 npm install
 npm run dev

 Then open your browser at http://localhost:3000 — or even better, use the live hosted link if available.

 🖼️ Sample Input
 Upload a 16×16 satellite image.

-📈 Future Scope
+📈 Future Scope:

-🌍 Full-scale map integration with spill zones
+->🌍 Full-scale map integration with spill zones

-📲 Mobile alerts for field teams
+->📲 Mobile alerts for field teams

-🧠 Deep learning models for improved precision
+->🧠 Deep learning models for improved precision

-📡 Real-time satellite feed ingestion
+->📡 Real-time satellite feed ingestion

-🪪 Blockchain for tamper-proof spill records
+->🪪 Blockchain for tamper-proof spill records

 📜 License
 MIT License — use it, remix it, improve it.